 6. Let Corn Dry

-If you’re letting all of the kernels dry on the same baking sheet, make sure you keep the colours separate to prevent staining.
-I put mine on the same baking sheet to save space, but gathered each colour into a separate pile.
+If you’re letting all of the kernels dry on the same baking sheet, make sure you keep the colors separate to prevent staining.
+I put mine on the same baking sheet to save space, but gathered each color into a separate pile.

-We’ve previously dyed oats, rice and chickpeas, but the popcorn kernels were my favourite.
+We’ve previously dyed oats, rice and chickpeas, but the popcorn kernels were my favorite.
 They are super vibrant and have such a fun, smooth texture that makes them really satisfying to play with.

 How to Play with Rainbow Dyed Corn